exlaw/PaperReading/prompt.md

-Pre-train, Prompt, and Predict: A Systematic Survey of Prompting Methods in Natural Language Processing
+### Pre-train Prompt and Predict A Systematic Survey of Prompting Methods in Natural Language Processing

 https://arxiv.org/pdf/2107.13586